 The terrible teens are coming to an end — let the savings begin.

-The average 19-year-old in the US pays an average of $4,453 per year for auto insurance.
-While this exceeds the national average, drivers do receive expect a significant decrease in car insurance rates after turning 19.
-The difference in monthly auto insurance payments for an 18-year-old versus a 19-year-old is more than $130.
+The average 19-year-old in the US pays an average of $3,319 per year for auto insurance, according to our State of Insurance analysis.
+While this exceeds the national average by more than double, drivers do receive a significant decrease in car insurance rates after turning 19.
+The difference in monthly auto insurance payments for an 18-year-old versus a 19-year-old is more than $110.

 Let's explore the cheapest car insurance policies for 19-year-old drivers and a few other important considerations to keep in mind.

-The Zebra's analysis of five major insurance companies determined State Farm provides the lowest rates for 19-year-old drivers, with all other metrics constant.
+The Zebra's analysis of eight major insurance companies determined USAA provides the lowest rates for 19-year-old drivers, with all other metrics constant.
 GEICO placed second.
 The important thing to keep in mind with our data is that is reflective of a single driver profile.
-Consider our car insurance rates estimates, using these car insurance quotes to guide your search for car insurance at age 19.
+Consider our car insurance rates as estimates, and use these car insurance quotes to guide your search for car insurance at age 19.

-On average, teen drivers pay $298 more per month than the average rate for all ages.
+On average, teen drivers pay $289 more per month than the average rate for all ages.
 This has to do with the elevated risk presented by young drivers.
 New drivers have less experience behind the wheel and may take greater risks while driving.
-This is reflected below in our average annual car insurance premiums for teens on a family plan.
-Our methodology is outlined here.
+This is reflected below in our average car insurance premiums for teens on a family plan.

 Gender is only a substantive rating factor for young drivers.
 Car insurance companies see young male drivers as statistically more likely to take risks while driving than young female drivers.
-As such, the average cost of car insurance for a 19-year-old female is $365 less per six-month policy.
+As such, the average cost of car insurance for a 19-year-old female driver is over $200 less per six-month policy.